s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 ![](/assets/images/htb-writeup-canape/web.png)

 It looks like a Simpsons themed webpage were we can submit quotes and view them.
-Lets have a look at the source code of the web page.
+Let's have a look at the source code of the web page.

 ```python
 import couchdb